kmoriarty/click-on-data/README.md

 run click_image.py, it will print the usage.

 Say you have recorded a bunch of data points, and you've done so on grid paper, or have a scaled line on the image.
-The scaled line should be along the X direction.
-This image is saved as your_image_file.png and your scale line had a length of 1.
+Say this image is saved as your_image_file.png and your scale line had a length of 1.

 Run: